Ricci pinched compact submanifolds in spheres: Proof of Theorem

 Finally, let $n=4r+1$.
-We claim that the homology of $M^n$ over the integers is isomorphic to the one of $\Sf^k\times\Sf^{k+1}$.
+We claim that the homology of $M^n$ over the integers is isomorphic to that of $\Sf^k\times\Sf^{k+1}$.
 To the contrary assume that this is not the case.
 As shown before, the homology of $M^n$ over the integers has to be $\Z_q, q>1$, in dimension $k$, $\Z$ in dimensions $0,n$ and trivial otherwise.
-By the Poincar\'e duality we have that $H^i(M^n;\Z)=\Z$ if $i=0,n$, $H^{k+1}(M^n;\Z)=\Z_q$ and is trivial otherwise.
-In addition, for any $i\geq 0$ the Universal coefficient theorem for cohomology (\cite[Th.
-12.15]{Ro}) gives
+Then $M^n$ is a rational homology sphere, which is in contradiction to Lemma~\ref{Gys}, and the claim has been proved.